MohdRas/docker-beginner_to_pro/README.md

   - Vitual Machine
+  	- Hypervisor
+			-  some combination of software/hardware that allows us to carve up the pool of physical resources ( cpu, ram, rom, networking etc) to smaller pool that allows us to install our system on to.
     - each VM has its own Guest OS and it's Kernel through HYPERVISOR ( Type1 or Type2 )
     - Hypervisors can sit directly on top of the hardware (type-1) or on top of an OS (type-2)
     - multiple OS instances run on single host machine.